-DCBS convened a rulemaking advisory Committee in October 2024, which has held three meetings.
-RAC membership included representatives for pharmacy benefit managers, insurers, patients, and pharmacies, including a small business pharmacy located in rural Oregon.
+DCBS convened a Rulemaking Advisory Committee (RAC) in October 2024, which has held three meetings.
+RAC membership included representatives for pharmacy benefit managers, insurers, patients, and pharmacies, including an independent pharmacy located in rural Oregon.
+In May 2025, following the addition of changes to the insurer reporting bill, DCBS reconvened the RAC to address the modified text.